rpanchyk/fsync/README.md

 There is a great tool named `rsync`, but it might be not available (for example, Windows doesn't have it).
 For sure, [cwRsync](https://itefix.net/cwrsync) can be installed and happy used.
-But I'd like to have owns (even if it is much humbler).
+But I'd like to have owns (even if it is much humbler featured).

 ## Development